TALXIS/docs/src/en/developer-guide/Platform/Pipelines/Deploy.md

 ```
 https://dev.azure.com/{organization}/_apis/projects?api-version=5.0-preview.3
 ```
- There is also other, easier way, because you do not have to remeber the api call.
+ There is also another, easier way because you do not have to remember the API call.
 Open [dev.azure.com](https://dev.azure.com/), hit F12, use inspect tool and hover or click on the project.
 There you can see the guid.
-Find example screenshot below.
+Find the example screenshot below.

 ![image.png](.attachments/DeployPipeline/ProjectGUID.png)

 ## How to get Dataverse package name and Pipeline ID
 See TALXIS list of DataversePackages and Pipelines ([INT0006 wiki](https://dev.azure.com/thenetworg/INT0006/_wiki/wikis/INT0006.wiki/4060/List-of-Build-Pipelines)).
-It will provide you with Dataverse package name name, pipeline id and status of latest build.
+It will provide you with Dataverse package name, pipeline id, and status of the latest build.

-Otherwise, you can get Pipeline Id form pipeline's URL and name of Dataverse apckage from repository.
+Otherwise, you can get Pipeline Id form pipeline's URL and the name of Dataverse package from the project's repository.
 ```url
 https://dev.azure.com/thenetworg/PCT20018/_build?definitionId=197
 ```